smruthi33/Code-Pattern/README.md

 * Delete the contents of the cell
 * Use Find and Add Data (look for the 10/01 icon) and its Files tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one below 2.2 Add...
-* Select Insert to code.
+* Under Files, click the dropdown for `Insert to code` for test_doc-external.zip
-* Click Insert StreamingBody object from drop down menu.
+* Click `Insert StreamingBody object`.
 * Make sure the credentials are saved as streaming_body_2.
 If not edit and replace the numbers to 2.
 There should be four such occurrences in the cell.

 ![](images/add_file_imageclassification_testing.png)